ervandew/eclim/src/doc/content/guides/java/project.rst

 -------------------------

 After creating a project, the next thing you'll probably want to do is edit your project's settings.
-To do this you can use the :ref:`:ProjectSettings <:projectsettings>` command.
+To do this you can use the :ref:`:ProjectSettings` command.
 If your current Vim window's working directory is at or under the project's root directory then you can execute the **:ProjectSettings** with no arguments, otherwise you will need to supply the project name.

 .. code-block:: vim